ynotstartups/notes/notes/rss.md

 ## RSS Client

+To interactive with RSS feeds, you will need a RSS client, e.g. [feedly](https://feedly.com/) is a popular a web based client.

-I use a client called [newsboat](https://newsboat.org/releases/2.27/docs/newsboat.html#_introduction).
+I use a terminal based client called [newsboat](https://newsboat.org/releases/2.27/docs/newsboat.html#_introduction).

-To subscribe to new RSS feeds, I need to add rss url to a file called `~/.newsboat/urls`.
+To subscribe to new RSS feeds, I add rss url to a file called `~/.newsboat/urls`.

 e.g.